BSc Healthcare Science (Audiology) / Overview

 - Enhance your CV through leadership and employability-focused units, support and extracurricular opportunities.

-Please note, due to the coronavirus pandemic the number of practical skills labs and clinical placements may be subject to change and are under continuous review.
+Please note that practical skills labs and clinical placements may be subject to change and are under continuous review.

 Attending an open day is a great way to find out what studying audiology at Manchester is like.
 Find out about our upcoming open days .